$121,513Average Value$317Average Price per Sq Ft0Homes For Sale

 Barbecue plates at Twin Oaks BBQ and walks to downtown

 Most of New Town's restaurants, service businesses and stores are located along Norwich Street.
-Twin Oaks BBQ has served classic southern barbecue since it opened in 1943, offering plates with ribs, barbecue, smoked chicken or turkey, and sides like Brunswick stew and fried okra.
+Twin Oaks BBQ opened in 1943, offering plates with ribs, barbecued pork, smoked chicken or turkey, along with sides like Brunswick stew and fried okra.
 New Town is also within walking distance of historic downtown Brunswick, which was recently redeveloped to include several new restaurants and shops.
 "It's close to all the restaurants downtown," Duckworth says.
 "A lot of people are flocking to that area to be close."
 Reid's Apothecary is a popular downtown restaurant with upscale dishes and handcrafted cocktails.
 The neighborhood features a couple of small markets, like El Puerto Azteca and Adam's Meat Market, with grocery essentials.
 Big-box stores, like Walmart Neighborhood Market, are about 2 miles north.

 New Town residents enjoy all the emerging shops and restaurants in town.